richardlaugesen/ruvpy/README.md

 - ref_ex_post
 - ruv

-RUV values are returned for each alpha value requested in the decision context.
+RUV values are returned for each economic parameter value requested in the decision context.
 Other values are returned for every combination of alpha and timestep defined by the observation data.

 ### Utility functions